iDereje/iDereje.github.io/index.md

 **When I'm not busy testing, you can find me immersed in the virtual worlds of video games** **🎮**

 diving into the pages of captivating books 📚, or embarking on thrilling adventures around the globe **🌍**.

 ---

-**🔨🐞Embark on the QA testing journey with my curated selection of essential resources!🔨🐞**
+**🔨Embark on the QA testing journey with my curated🔨
+    🐞selection of essential resources!🐞**

 ---